GabrielaDiazReynaud/PokemonApp/README.md

 #### Step 3: Deploy to GitHub Pages

-1. In the terminal, run the following command to deploy the Pokemon application:
+1. In the terminal, run the following command to deploy the Pokémon application:
    ```bash
    npm run build
    npm run deploy